-Section 2-4 - Responsibilities of the Secretary.
-The following item was added to the Secretary's assigned responsibilities under this section of the proposed bylaws:

-In the event that both the Chairperson and Vice-Chairperson positions become vacant before the end of their terms, a provision was added that allows the Secretary to call OTEC meetings to fill the vacancies and to preside over those meetings for the sole purpose of conducting an election of new Officers, at which point the Chairperson, or Vice-Chairperson in the absence of the Chairperson, would preside.
+- Section 2-4 Responsibilities of the Secretary.
+The following item was added to the Secretary's assigned responsibilities under this section of the proposed bylaws: In the event that both the Chairperson and Vice-Chairperson positions become vacant before the end of their terms, a provision was added that allows the Secretary to call OTEC conducting an election of new Officers, at which point the Chairperson, or Vice-Chairperson in the absence of the Chairperson, would preside.
 [Proposed Bylaws 2-4(b)].